News & Events

 California Community Colleges' Scorecard Reports on Student Success

 The California Community Colleges Board of Governors has recently established a performance measurement system called the "Student Success Scorecard" that tracks student success at all 112 community colleges; a link to Los Angeles Valley College's Scorecard is posted on the college homepage.
 The scorecard shares data on how well colleges are doing in remedial instruction, job training program, retention of students, and graduation and completion rates.
 For more information regarding the Student Success Scorecard, visit the California Community Colleges Chancellors Office Web Page.

 LAVC Recognized for a Second Year as a Tree Campus USA by the Arbor Day Foundation

 Los Angeles Valley College has been recognized as a 2012 Tree Campus USA®.
 This is the second year in a row the college has received this unique distinction; last year, LAVC was the first California Community college (and only institution of higher learning in Los Angeles to be honored with this recognition.
 Tree Campus USA, a national program launched in 2008 by the Arbor Day Foundation and Toyota Motor North America, Inc., honors colleges and universities and their leaders for promoting healthy trees and engaging students and staff in the spirit of conservation.
 To obtain this distinction, LAVC met the five core standards for sustainable campus forestry required by Tree Campus USA, including establishment of a tree advisory committee, evidence of a campus tree-care plan, dedicated annual expenditures for its campus tree program, an Arbor Day observance and the sponsorship of student service-learning projects.
-For more information on LAVC's Tree Campus USA designation, visit www.lavc.edu/trees/.
+For more information on LAVC's Tree Campus USA designation, visit the LAVC Tree Master Plan Web Page.